lfe/blog/src/_posts/2015-01-01-1215-scientific-computing-on-the-erlang-vm.md

 ```

 When we created our first model, we ran it against several values to see if
 the outputs fit our measured data.
-Of of those was the value ``-9`` which
+One of those was the value ``-9`` which
 returned ``0.77668860985022548``.
 Let's try that again with our new object:

 ```cl
 > (lsci-np:->float (py:method model 'predict '(-9)))
 0.7766886098502255
 ```

+Nice.

 ## Plotting the Model with the Observed Data